 During this whole process, the data is stored and collected in various forms and ends up creating many standalone systems setups.
 This creates a few information silos.

 A data or information silo is a collection of data related to either a department or some sensitive data group related to company policies.
 This data storage is made to ensure that the data being sensitive is not shared across the organization, and growing company data architecture is responsible for such data silos being stored in isolation and later ignored as time passes by.

 Most common silos develop in 4 business functions

-These four teams, in general, don’t necessarily interact with each other; neither do they need to exchange complete data maintained except Orders related to material flow.
+These four teams generally don’t interact with each other; neither do they need to exchange complete data maintained except for Orders related to material flow.

 Disadvantages of data silos